 However, it is not only suitable for relaxation since there are so many things to do and see here!
 Dugi Otok offers a Nature Park of extreme beauty called Telašćica, or Telašćica Bay, that will leave you speechless.
 The bay is surrounded by 13 islands and islets that offer a stunning contrast between the high cliffs on one side and a secluded sandy coastline on the other.
 However, it’s not easy to get an idea by simply reading the description or seeing some images!
 You have to see it to appreciate this natural masterpiece!

 Magnificent old towns, impressive city walls, national parks that look like they’re out of a fairy tale, crystal clear water and entertainment, in one word: Croatia!
-Furthermore, summer in this fabulous area lasts from May to September, so the sailing opportunities are limitless.
+Furthermore, summer in this fabulous area lasts from May to September, so you can take advantage of the long sailing season.
 Its sunny beaches and crystal-clear waters are ideal for a wide range of activities such as diving, snorkelling or swimming.
 Are you still thinking about where to go on holidays?
 Choose Croatia and set sail to see its beauty!